-How many tools a small hostel actually needs
+How many tools a small guesthouse actually needs

-Minimum viable list of tools to run a small urban hostel with judgment.
-No over-equipping, no under-equipping, no universal recipes that apply to every hostel.
+Minimum viable list of tools to run a small urban guesthouse with judgment.
+No over-equipping, no under-equipping, no universal recipes that apply to every property.

-Picture a 14-room urban hostel in a mid-sized Spanish city.
-Reception from 8 to 22, a two-person team, and an owner who also rolls up their sleeves when needed.
+Picture a 14-room urban guesthouse in a mid-sized Spanish city.
+Reception from 8 am to 10 pm, a two-person team, and an owner who also rolls up their sleeves when needed.
 Annual revenue between 200,000 and 400,000 euros.
 ADR around 60 to 90 euros depending on season.
 Occupancy between 65% and 80% year-round.

 Piece 1: PMS (property management system)